swcarpentry/DEPRECATED-boot-camps/python/numpy/Readme.md

-Python 9 : NumPy
+NumPy: Numerical Python
 ================

-**Presented By : Katy Huff**

-**Based on Lecture Materials By Matthew Terry**
+**Based on lecture materials by Matthew Terry and Katy Huff**

-This class will cover a broad overview of NumPy with brief illustrative examples geared towards getting people familiar with the basic use cases.
+This section will cover a broad overview of NumPy with brief illustrative examples geared towards getting people familiar with the basic use cases.
 Since NumPy has many advanced features that may be useful to experienced programmers, these notes will occasionally link to more